karthmeda/MustListn/README.md

 ## Build Strategy

 My strategy was for my project to be a song playlist app, and to fully understand CRUD within rails.
 The Song component is a child of SongFeed and SongFeed renders in or is a child of App.js.
 Input component is also a child of App.
 The data from the input fields in Input is stored via values derived from ref on each field.
 This is then posted to a Firebase database (via a relevant url) using axios.
-The data posted is then fetched via axios and passed to the events object, which is stored/set in state within App (getEvents function within App component- Line 30).
-The edit and delete functions on each event are defined and called in the Songs component, and accessed/referenced via the unique key firebase  assigns each event.
+The data posted is then fetched via axios and passed to the songs object, which is stored/set in state within App (getSongs function within App component- Line 30).
+The edit and delete functions on each song are defined and called in the Songs component, and accessed/referenced via the unique key firebase  assigns each song.
 This is done by using the map function over the keys of the songs object in state within App.
-(Refer to Line 42 in App component within addEvent function).Additionally, an edit boolean is set in state within events.
-When false the event list will render as normal via regDisplay function  if edit is true, it will render the text area fields for all attributes of each event list item. (refer to lines 19,33,52,71 in Events). the edit boolean is changed within eventEdit function and is called on click of the Edit button.
+Additionally, an edit boolean is set in state within Song.
+When false the song list will render as normal via regDisplay function  if edit is true, it will render the text area fields for all attributes of each song. (refer to lines 19,33,52,71 in Song).
+The edit boolean is changed within songEdit function and is called on click of the Edit button.